Milkfish: Bangus Festival

-In the city of Dagupan in Pangasinan, Philippines, they host an annual Bangus Festival.
-The festival was initially a bangus harvest or 'Gilon' conceptualized in the 1990s by Mayor Al Fernandez.
-Now, the festival has become an extravagant event including street dance competitions.
-The street dance competition named Gilon-gilon ed Dalan was established to celebrate the bangus harvest.
-The festival also honors the city's patron Saint John, who was originally a fisherman and figured prominently in biblical stories of bountiful fish harvests.
-The Dagupan province is considered the country's top producer of milkfish cultured in marine cages and pens.
-Two 'species' of milkfish are cultured in the city—the more popular of the two is the Bonuan Bangus.
+The city of Dagupan in Pangasinan, northern Philippines, hosts an annual Bangus Festival.
+The event was initially a bangus harvest or Gilon conceptualized in the 1990s by Mayor Al Fernandez.
+It has since become an extravagant occasion, including a street dance competitions named Gilon-gilon ed Dalan made to celebrate the bangus harvest.
+The festival also honors the city's patron saint, John the Apostle, who was originally a fisherman in the Sea of Galilee and figures prominently in several Gospel episodes featuring bountiful catches.
+Dagupan is considered the country's top producer of milkfish cultured in marine cages and pens.
+Two types of milkfish are cultured in the city, the more popular being Bonoan Bangus, often sold deboned and butterflied.